vcmi-mods/neutralHeroes/README.md

 # neutralHeroes
-Introducing The Drifter: A Mighty Affinity Neutral Hero Class!

-Embark on a journey with the all-new neutral hero class - The Drifter.
-These enigmatic heroes have a special affinity for neutral creatures, bringing a fresh dynamic to your gameplay.

-Drifters can be found and hired exclusively in Taverns (both in towns and on the adventure map) or rescued from Prisons.
-While they might seem limited on random maps, they truly shine on custom maps, with the unique gameplay they offer.

-To enhance their usefulness, all Drifters possess not just one, but two specialties!
-Alongside their mastery of creatures, they also excel in resources, spells, and other fascinating aspects of the game.

-Version 1.0 offers three separate submods, each with its own focus:
-- H3 Neutral Heroes: Meet eight new Drifters, each with specialties in standard H3 neutral creatures.
-- WoG Neutral Heroes: Discover eleven new Drifters with specialties in WoG neutral creatures (excluding Dracoliches).
-- HotA Neutral Heroes: Unveil two new Drifters, experts in HotA neutral creatures.

-This universal mod can be effortlessly expanded to include new Drifters tailored to any mod featuring new Neutral Creatures.
-Mod authors are also empowered to configure and link their mods with Neutral Heroes to create their unique Drifters.

-For more details, refer to the attached neutralHeroes.pdf.
-Please note that using the additional WoG and HotA heroes requires the corresponding WoG and HotA mods for VCMI.
+ The Drifter is might affinity neutral hero class.
+The purpose of making the new neutral class is to introduce new heroes who have specialties in neutral creatures.
+Drifters can be hired only in Taverns (in town and on adventure map) and freed from Prisons.
+On random maps they’re pretty useless, on custom maps can bring some interesting variety in gameplay.
+But to make them more useful all Drifters have two specialties: not only in creatures but also in resources, spells and other features.
+Version 1.0 contains three submods (can be enabled/disabled separately):  - H3 Neutral Heroes: introduce eight new Drifters with specialties in standard H3 neutral creatures; - WoG Neutral Heroes: introduce eleven new Drifters with specialties in standard WoG neutral creatures (except Dracoliches); - HotA Neutral Heroes: introduce two new Drifters with specialties in standard HotA neutral creatures; This Mod is universal and can be easily be expanded to provide new Drifters for any mod containing new Neutral Creatures.
+Any other mod can be configured and linked with Neutral Heroes mod if mod’s author wants to make some his own drifters.
+For more information, read attached neutralHeroes.pdf  Note, that to use the additional WoG and HotA heroes, you will need corresponding WoG and HotA mods for VCMI.
+The game will not launch without them.
+The same for Neural Rat mod.